Power diagrams and Morse Theory: From Morse poset to a discrete vector field

-In this section we will prove the main new theorem of this article. \begin{theorem} On $\Del(\colP1N)$ there exists a discrete Morse function $h$ such that the Morse poset of $h$ equals the Morse poset of $g(x)=\min_{1\leq i \leq N}g_i(x)$. \end{theorem} In fact we will not construct $h$ directly.
-Instead we will construct a discrete vectorfield without closed $V$-paths.
-In the reasoning below we disregard the disappearing faces.
+In this section we will construct the discrete Morse function on the Delaunay tesselation from the power distance function $g$ defined in~\eqref{eq:20}: \begin{theorem} On $\Del(\colP1N)$ there exists a discrete Morse function $h$ such that the Morse poset of $h$ equals the Morse poset of $g(x)=\min_{1\leq i \leq N}g_i(x)$. \end{theorem} In fact we will not construct $h$ directly.
+Instead we will construct a discrete vector field without closed $V$-paths.

+We will use three different types of cells: {\it active}, {\it up} and {\it down}.
+The important difference with the gradient vector field above is that up-cells and down-cells no longer will occur in pairs, but up-cells can be coupled to several down-cells (of lower dimensions).